fscorrupt/awesome-stars/README.md

 ## HTML

+- [Ylianst/MeshCentral](https://github.com/Ylianst/MeshCentral) - This is a full computer management web site.
+With MeshCentral, you can run your own web server and it to remotely manage and control computers on a local network or anywhere on the internet.
+Once you
 - [Igglybuff/awesome-piracy](https://github.com/Igglybuff/awesome-piracy) - A curated list of awesome warez and piracy links
 - [leoherzog/ScheduleQuest](https://github.com/leoherzog/ScheduleQuest) - 📅 A free and open source web app to make it easy for others to schedule with you
 - [RootMyTV/RootMyTV.github.io](https://github.com/RootMyTV/RootMyTV.github.io) - RootMyTV is a user-friendly exploit for rooting/jailbreaking LG webOS smart TVs.